raphCode/master-thesis-muzero/approach.typ

 Making informed decisions within the search tree requires not only individual !rs and !vs, but also an understanding who can make a decision at a particular !n.
-In !mz, the turn order is hardcoded by using negamax search in !2p !gs.
+In !mz, the turn order is hardcoded for !sp and !2p !gs and therefore represents domain knowledge about the !env.

 To achieve a more general !algo, my !impl does not make any assumptions about the turn order.
 Instead, the next !pl at turn is learnt by the !dnet #dyn.
+I chose this design since in !mp !gs, the next !pl at turn may depend on the !h of !as.

 I added an additional output head $w$ to the !dnet #dyn:
 $ (s^n, r^n, w^n) = #dyn (s^(n-1), a^(n-1)) $